radicalbit/NSDb/docs/Clustering.md

 ## Architecture

 NSDb has been designed to be a cluster, which means that even if only a single instance is running, it is a cluster of one node.
-The cluster is fully functional but is at risk of data loss in the event of a failure, because all the shards are store on the single node and no replica shards are allocated.
+Using only one node, no replicas are allocated, therefore fault tolerance and high availability are not enabled.
-Adding a node to a cluster has the purpose to increase its capacity and reliability.
+Adding nodes to the cluster has the purpose to enable those two features increasing its capacity and reliability.

 NSDb cluster is a Multi-master replication distributed system, that is an application which allows data to be stored in a set of members, and updated by any of them.